Nelielsa/Nelly-s-Twitch-Bot/README.md

 - [Optional] Enter "Bot Username", access token and ClientID for the custom bot as well, if you don't have one then just leave it blank.
 - Click Start.

+**How to update the bot:**
+- Replace the files into the existing folder you have

+- Manually load the config files

+- You're done.

 **How each module works:**
 *Coming soon...*